-As documented in Section 2.1.1, an unmodelled ordinary watercourse is present in the east of the site, thought to be a tributary to Ochre Dike.
-There is no existing EA flood model for this watercourse, therefore the fluvial risk it poses to the site is currently unknown.
-Given the timescales for the local plan, new modelling for the unnamed watercourse to inform this SFRA is not feasible.
+As documented in Section 2.1.1, an unmodelled watercourse is present along the northern boundary of the site, with two small tributaries flowing from the south through the site.
+There is no existing flood model for these watercourses, therefore potential fluvial risk to the site is unknown.
+Given the timescales for the local plan, new modelling for these watercourses to inform this SFRA is not feasible.
 Therefore, the 0.1% AEP event of the third generation RoFSW dataset is used as a proxy to inform this risk, as shown in Figure 2-2.
-Risk appears to remain in channel.
+Risk is shown to not extend far from the channels and therefore should be included within site design as blue green corridors.
+A site-specific FRA should model these watercourses to fully understand the onsite fluvial risk.